 I’ve been racing here for nearly 15 years.
-I started way back as a Cat 4 racers that didn’t know any better.
+It started way back as a Cat 4 racers when I didn’t know any better.
 I quickly fell in love with the race even though I got my butt kicked.
-I have gradually moved up the ranks and have been a Cat 2 racer for the past 5 years.
-Because I’m “old” now (44), I often opt to race in the Masters 40+ races when I can.
+Gradually, I moved up the ranks and have been a Cat 2 racer for the past 5 years.
+Because I’m “old” now (44 when this was published), I often opt to race in the Masters 40+ races when I can.
 They tend to be a little safer (young men can take a lot of risks that can cause life-changing injuries and even death in this sport), a bit shorter and a bit slower than the upper categories (Cat 1 and Cat 2).
 2018 however, threw a wrench into my plans.

 After very low registration in the 40+ race, the organizer had to cancel the Masters 40+.
 So, I either had to skip the race or jump into the very tough Cat 2 field.
 I wasn’t sure what to do because of my fitness level, lack of racing in the summer, and the caliber of racers that show up to GMSR.
 It is one of the biggest races for amateurs in the North East.
 Many future pros have raced here.
 This isn’t your usual local race whether considering terrain or caliber of racers.
 If you can do well here, you are fit.